 When a loved one is diagnosed with an acute or chronic disease, things can feel overwhelming.
 You may ask yourself “what could we have done differently?” or “how are our lives going to change?”

 As a caregiver, the first step you can take to help your loved one would be in understanding the disease.

 The first is Type I diabetes and accounts for 10 per cent of all cases of diabetes.
 The cause for this form of diabetes still remains unknown.
-Type I quite often develops before the age of 30 and can occur when the body's defense system attacks insulin-making cells in error, or when the pancreas is unable to produce insulin at all.
+Type I quite often develops before the age of 30 and can occur when the Healthy Body’s defense system attacks insulin-making cells in error, or when the pancreas is unable to produce insulin at all.

-The second form of diabetes is Type II, which develops when the body does not correctly use the insulin it produces or the pancreas does not produce enough insulin.
+The second form of diabetes is Type II, which develops when the Healthy Body does not correctly use the insulin it produces or the pancreas does not produce enough insulin.
 This form of diabetes quite often develops in adulthood and accounts for approximately 90 per cent of all cases of diabetes.

 The third is a temporary form of diabetes called gestational diabetes.
 It can occur in about 3.5 per cent of all pregnancies, involving a greater risk of developing diabetes for both mom and baby.

 Finally, prediabetes is the stage at which your blood glucose levels are close to the levels that usually indicate diabetes.
 Not all individuals who have prediabetes will progress to diabetes, but some do, so it is important to know what factors may impact one’s blood glucose levels to increase the chance that they normalize.

 If not treated properly, diabetes can come with some very serious complications such as heart disease, stroke, visual impairments, and kidney disease to name a few.
 As a caregiver of someone Healthy Living with diabetes, what can you do to ensure that person lives a long, healthy life?